inferadb/rust/SDK Development.md

     fn write<'a>(&'a self, relationship: &'a Relationship<'_>) -> Self::WriteFuture<'a>;
 }

-// Client implements the generic trait with concrete future types impl Authorize for Client {
+// VaultClient implements the generic trait with concrete future types impl Authorize for VaultClient {
     type CheckFuture<'a> = impl Future<Output = Result<bool, Error>> + Send + 'a;
     type WriteFuture<'a> = impl Future<Output = Result<(), Error>> + Send + 'a;